Triton Inference Server with Gaudi

 is used as the <model-definition-file> which is defined when creating the model repository.

-Since python is used as the backend for Triton, you need to create a model.py
+Since Python is used as the backend for Triton, you can use the provided model.py

 which defines a

 class.
-An example can be found in Usage.
+A generic example can be found in Usage.

-In order to enable your model on HPU, some modifications are required as detailed in PyTorch Model Porting and Run Inference Using Native PyTorch.
+To enable a generic model on Gaudi, some modifications are required as detailed in PyTorch Model Porting and Getting Started with Inference on Intel Gaudi.

 Note